zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 # Introduction 8

-On your turn, read the card out loud and answer the question for you.
+On your turn, read your card out loud and answer the question for you.

 ---

 # Introduction 9

+This game aims to emulate an episode of a Saturday morning spy cartoon.
+Your answer should be family-friendly and fueled by cartoon logic, like continuing to run on air for a few seconds after running off a cliff.

+# Introduction 10

+Cartoon violence is encouraged, but not blood and gore.
+Dr Goof, your nemesis may be petty and/or greedy, but they and their schemes are never cruel.

+# Introduction 11

+Other players may ask you questions or make suggestions on your turn, but whether you answer those questions or include those suggestions is entirely up to you.

+---
+# Introduction 12

 Then everyone rolls their six-sided die to in what order we answer the question for everyone, beginning with the lowest roll.

 ---

-# Introduction 10
+# Introduction 13

-If you answer first
+If your turn to answer is in the first half, your answer must include how your agent's action cartoonishly fails.
+If your turn is in the second half, your answer should include how your agent succeeds and helps one of their fellow agents who was struggling earlier.

 ---

-# Introduction
+# Introduction 14

 Place the X-Card in the middle where everyone can easily reach it.

 ---

-### Tone
-This game, which may be played with or without a game master, aims to emulate an episode of a Saturday morning spy cartoon.
-It is everyone's responsibility to maintain a family-friendly time full of cartoon logic, like continuing to run on air for a few seconds after running off a cliff, jokes and cartoon violence.
-Dr Goof, the nemesis may be petty and/or greedy, but they and their schemes are never cruel.

-Despite this game's light-hearted tone, it is still advisable to have a safety tool or two on hand.
-The author suggests the [Script Change](https://briebeau.com/thoughty/script-change/) tools.
+# Introduction 15

+If there is an answer in the game that you don't want to be included, tap the X-card or say "X!"
+The answering player will provide a different answer.

+---

 ## Character Creation
 1. What kind of house **pet** are you?